 Before using methadone injection,

-- tell your doctor if you have any of the conditions mentioned in the IMPORTANT WARNING section or have or have ever had a blockage in your intestine or paralytic ileus (condition in which digested food does not move through the intestines) or a blockage in the stomach or intestines.
+- tell your doctor if you have slowed breathing, asthma, chronic pulmonary disease (COPD), or other lung problem or have or have ever had a blockage in your intestine or paralytic ileus (condition in which digested food does not move through the intestines) or a blockage in the stomach or intestines.
 Your doctor may tell you that you should not use methadone injection.

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of using methadone injection.